radanskoric/hanami-webpack/README.md

 2. Run `bundle install`.
 3. Copy the base Webpack config **[webpack.config.sample.js](./webpack.config.sample.js)** and **[package.sample.json](./package.sample.json)** on your app root (removing the `.sample` in the name).
 4. Run `npm install`.
-5. Run `bundle exec hanami serve` and profite.
+5. Run `bundle exec hanami serve` and profit.

 ## Usage

-On development, this plugin will try to start the **[webpack-dev-server](http://webpack.github.io/docs/webpack-dev-server.html)** with your Hanami server.
+On development, this plugin will start the `serve:dev` npm script with your Hanami server.
+If you used the example package.json this will start **[webpack-dev-server](http://webpack.github.io/docs/webpack-dev-server.html)** in development mode.
 You can disable this behavior (see [configuration section](#configuration)).

-You will need use the `webpack_asset_path` helper on your templates to get the correct bundle path.
+You will need to use the `webpack_asset_path` helper on your templates to get the correct bundle path.

 Let's say that you have a [bundle](http://webpack.github.io/docs/configuration.html#entry) with the name `web.people`.
-You should place on your template:
+You should include it in your template with:

 ```erb
 <script src="<%= webpack_asset_path('web.people') %>"></script>